darren-coder/deep-learning-challenge/README.md

 # deep-learning-challenge

 Build a model to try to predict the success of charity organizations based on the provided information about them.
+I had a really hard time getting this model to improve.
+After a tip from a classmate, I left the 'NAME' column in the dataframe and then finally got the accuracy above 75%.
+If I were to use another model I think I would use the 'LeakyRelu' activation.
+I actually had tried that with a few various combinations of layers and neurons but I couldn't get the score to improve.
+I would try again with the right columns left in and out and use a similar number of neurons  and layers as 'Optimization 3'.

+-Target: 'IS_SUCCESSFUL'
+-Features: All other columns except for 'EIN' and 'SPECIAL_CONSIDERATION' -Number of neurons: trial and error

 ## Step 1: - Preprocess the Data